Introduction

 6. Confidence Scoring: Calculates scores based on identity strength, temporal proximity, and artifact diversity

-Key Advantage: Efficiently tracks specific applications or files across the entire forensic timeline without loading all data into memory.
+Key Advantage: Its identity-centric approach ensures highly efficient tracking of specific applications or files across the entire forensic timeline, regardless of their timestamps, without loading all data into memory.

 Time-Based Methodology

-6. Weighted Scoring: Calculates confidence based on temporal proximity, field matches, and semantic similarity
+6. Confidence Scoring: Calculates scores based on temporal proximity, field matches, and semantic similarity within each window.

 Core Components Architecture